rfabbri/minus/README.md

 - Optional: extensive tests useful for tuning the algorithm to a machine architecture and compiler.
 These are disabled by default, and requires [VXL core library](https://vxl.github.io) (*optional* - most users don't need this).

-For more details, see the [website](http://multiview-3d-drawings.sourceforge.net)
+The theory and practice associated to Minus is described in "Trifocal Relative Pose from Lines at Points and its Efficient Solution" (Arxiv).
+For datasets and curve-based SfM code, see the [website](http://multiview-3d-drawings.sourceforge.net).

 ## Usage in C++ programs
 For use in your program, we provide a C++ header-only library